 Second, I think it is interesting to understand that this is actually something common with many projects, organizations, etc. So we don’t need to be surprised if it happens to us.
 We can even assist in the different stages!

 And this is where it gets interesting: We can influence what is happening.
-Can do some steering!
+We can do some steering!

 It’s worth to mention that not everybody is always at the same stage of the process.
 Some just joined and find everything very new and exciting while others need a strong vision to keep doing it.
 And even others have probably already left the project.